Rare, antiquarian, used & out-of-print books on travel in China, for sale at Horizon Books.

 US$200. bookID # 8310

 OSBORNE, Milton; River Raod to China; The Mekong River Expedition 1866-1873.
-New York, Liveright, [1975], First edition, 8vo [21.5 x 14 cm]; xxii, 249, [i] pp, illus from early sources including full-page, maps, bibliog, index, orig cloth, gilt spine title lettering, dj (price clipped), fine and clean, with a card from the publisher requesting a review.
+New York, Liveright, [1975], First edition, 8vo [21.5 x 14 cm]; xxii, 249, [i] pp, illustrations from early sources including full-page, maps, bibliog, index, original cloth, gilt spine title lettering, dj (price clipped), fine and clean, with a card from the publisher requesting a review.

 A description of the first expedition up the Mekong river to its source, mapping 4,000 miles of previously unsurveyed territory from Saigon, Phnom Penh, through Vietnam, Cambodia, through south western China.